neillloool/mostRecentLastFM/README.md

-# mostRecentLastFM
+# recently-played
-Learning the Last.fm API.
-Displays most recent song scrobbled and allows you to search other users and also click on the album art to view that song on Last.fm
+Gets the most recently played track on my spotify account using LastFM's Rest API